Fabulously-Optimized/vanilla-installer-python/README.md

 **Recommended for**: Most Windows/macOS users that will use VI a lot but don't want to go through the extra pain of installing Python
 -->
-### Scripts (for advanced users)
+### Scripts

-These are usually not difficult to install as well.
-However, you may run into problems because of stability issues because it can always be used with the latest commit.
-Use at your own risk.
+There are scripts in the `install/` directory that will install everything you need.
+However, these can always be used with the latest commit, like you were installing it manually.

+**Requirements**: Access to a command line and the Internet

+**Downsides**: Can always be used with the latest commit

+**Recommended for**: Contributors and testers

 **[Windows](/install/windows.bat) · [MacOS](/install/macos.sh) · [Linux](/install/linux.sh)**